 Bachelor of Science-Nursing Completion Program for Registered Nurses (ONLINE)

-Licensed registered nurses who have graduated from an ADN or diploma nursing program and are currently working will find Concordia’s Bachelor of Science in Nursing (BSN) Completion Program a flexible means of furthering their nursing education.
-RNs can obtain a BSN degree in as few as 24 months, depending on how many credits are transferred in.
+Licensed registered nurses who have graduated from an ADN nursing program and are currently working as an RN will find Concordia’s Bachelor of Science in Nursing (BSN) Completion Program a flexible means of furthering their nursing education.
+RNs can obtain a BSN degree in as few as 18 months, depending on how many credits are transferred in.
 Coursework consists of online courses with experiential opportunities in work and community settings.

 The BSN Completion program provides a broad foundation in liberal arts education, as well as in the art and science of nursing.
 This foundation, guided by Christian principles, prepares the graduate with the professional leadership skills, expertise, and knowledge needed to function in a variety of healthcare and community settings.